 The Sisters are committed to respond to the anguish of the world "by taking courageous steps to use our international resources effectively, to network and to… work zealously with women and children, especially those who are trafficked…"

-To read their 2018 Position Paper on Human Trafficking in its entirety, click here.
-To read the complete series of Our Lady of Charity of the Good Shepherd Position Papers, click here.
+To read or print their 2018 Position Paper on Human Trafficking in its entirety, click here.
+To read tor print he complete series of Our Lady of Charity of the Good Shepherd Position Papers, click here.

 Human Trafficking is: